Italian: a funny 3-minute introduction

 - Having fun at Esperanto events (Quite a similar post)

-- How to convince natives to speak to you in their language (RANDOM - Somewhat similar post)
+- Hitting a brick wall in your language progress (RANDOM - Somewhat similar post)